 Effective Treatment for Athletic Injuries

-When injuries occur, physicians recommend the least-invasive treatments possible.
-Prescription medications, topical creams, and injections often ensure the smallest chance for side effects.
-Athletes who opt for surgery to heal injuries often have longer recovery times and more long-lasting effects than those who do not undergo surgery.
-Long-term use of aspirin, acetaminophen, and other over-the-counter anti-inflammatories and painkillers comes with a number of dangerous side effects.
-However, medical providers can order precisely formulated medications to avoid allergies and medication interactions.
-Custom medication dosing, available from compounding pharmacists, often ensures the best results.
-Before you consider surgery, research options for a personalized plan of care.
+When injuries do occur, most physicians recommend the least-invasive treatments possible—prescription medications, topical creams, and injections often ensure the smallest chance for side effects.
+Keep in mind that athletes who opt for surgery to heal injuries often have longer recovery times and more long-lasting effects than those who do not undergo surgery.
+If you have reason to believe a different treatment may be a better choice for you, it’s always okay to get a second or third opinion to consider all your options.

 Chief Operating Officer, The Compounding Pharmacy of America